-Everyone is wondering what the best cities are to invest.
+Everyone is wondering what the best major cities are to invest.
 We’re going to take a different spin on it…

 The problem with city-living is the lack of outdoor adventure.
 Sure, New York has Central Park but, for the most part, it’s sky-tickling buildings and metropolitan living, and the same goes for most other Great American Cities.

 But, there are a ton of secondary cities, small towns, and smaller metro areas that offer great investment opportunities!

 While investing in the suburbs or even rural communities isn’t for everyone, it can be beneficial for some.

 First of all, if you love the outdoors and want to be near the woods, mountains, etc, then you might also want to invest there.